The 10 Best Baby Gates For Stairs In 2020

 It is made of plastic and wood, and will fit posts from 2 ½ to 3 5/8 inches wide.
 While they claim that “no drilling is required,” to clarify, you will have to drill into the included wood post, but you won’t drill into your banister.
 The kit comes with all the mounting hardware and an insert for round spindles.

 - The Safeway Gate is made of heavy-duty steel for strength and durability

 - The Safeway Gate quick-removal feature is helpful for times when you need to make heavy use of a stairway without managing the gate every time

-- The Stairway Gate installation kit allows you to mount a hardware mounted or pressure mounted baby gate for stairs securely against a stairway without damaging the bannister
+- The Stairway Gate installation kit allows you to mount a hardware-mounted or pressure mounted baby gate for stairs securely against a stairway without damaging the banister

 - The Stairway Gate installation kit only requires basic tools and simple assembly

 - While the gate itself is made of steel, latching and mounting mechanisms are made of plastic and are less durable

 - The Safeway Gate latch one-way mechanism is only a small piece of plastic, and not very secure or durable.
 Over time, the gate alignment can change slightly and make it possible for the gate to swing open over the stairs.

 - The Stairway Gate installation kit only comes with one insert for rounded spindles.
 If your spindles are round on the top and bottom, you may need to buy two kits just for the insert.